 Now for the filling

 Heat oven to 392F/200C.
 Bake in the center of oven for 10-12 minutes rotating halfway through.
-Remove from oven and add yolk in the center.
-Bake again for 1-2 minutes.
+In the meantime, divide your yoke and white carefully.
+After 10-12 minutes, brush the crust with the white and carefully add the yolk to the center.
+Pop back in the oven on the top rack for 1 minute.

 Serve piping hot & enjoy!